-Notice: The AMA office building will be closed, and the USAN staff will be working from home (WFH) effective March 17-April 3, 2020.
-To all perspective applicants: USAN recommends that all applications and payments be sent electronically.
+Notice: The AMA office building is closed, and the USAN staff is working from home (WFH) effective March 17 and will continue until further notice.
+To all perspective applicants: USAN applications and USAN payments must be sent electronically.
 Please send all applications to [email protected].
 For electronic payment information please contact Mary Haynes ([email protected]) or Brad Wells ([email protected]).

 To streamline the application process and ensure compliance with current and future FDA and International Nonproprietary Names (INN) policies, USAN applications have been revised.
 There are now 6 separate application forms.